stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 # KFC Colonel Quest

-One of the greatest videogames produced by fast-food chain is back, for PC and mobile!
+One of the greatest videogames produced by a fast-food chain is back, for PC and mobile!

 # About this Restoration